< Back to Topic

 Tips on Making It Work

-1. Play to your strengths – by focusing on work or activities that play to your strengths, you’ll find that you perform better, they’ll give you energy and sometimes it doesn’t feel like work at all.
+1. Play to your strengths – by focusing on work or activities that play to your strengths, you’ll find that you perform better, they’ll give you energy, and sometimes it doesn’t feel like work at all.
 This approach is the foundation of Positive Psychology theory and lends itself beautifully to managing your career successfully.

 6. If you get tired, learn to rest, not to quit – a wise quote from an unexpected source, the street artist Banksy.
 There are no prizes for being “everything to everyone”; that’s not a role model our children can reasonably aim for.
-Take a day off from both work and domestic stuff, muzzle the inner critic, perfection is over-rated, embrace “good is enough”.
+Take a day off from both work and domestic stuff, muzzle the inner critic, saying perfection is over-rated, and embrace “good is enough”.

 Advice from the Wise